Michael A.L. BalboniOf Counsel

 Michael A. L. Balboni, a former New York State Senator and Senior Homeland Security and Law Enforcement official for the State of New York, helps expand the firm’s services in the areas of cyber, financial and energy-related security, public safety, healthcare, and government relations.

 Of Counsel to Rivkin Radler, Michael is a member of the Corporate and Health Services Practice Groups.
-The Health Services Practice Group has been listed in the prestigious Legal 500 and recognized in the Chambers USA directory in the Healthcare category.
+The Health Services Practice Group has been listed in the prestigious Legal 500 and since 2016, the Health Services Practice Group has been recognized in the Chambers USA directory.

 As founder and managing partner of RedLand Strategies Inc., a homeland security practice based in New York City, Michael relies on his extensive domestic and international relationships and experience with respect to a broad range of homeland security and government relations issues to provide clients with management, strategic direction, and business development services.

 At RedLand Strategies, Michael has advised companies including TEI, Bethpage Federal Credit Union, Coalfire Systems, CSX Transportation, Raytheon, 3VR, and FJC Security, as well as the County of Nassau and the Town of North Hempstead.
 In addition, he advises municipalities on matters ranging from emergency management to mass fatality planning and crime lab operations.

 Michael serves as executive director of the Greater New York Health Care Facilities Association, which provides regulatory compliance services, labor negotiations, legal, government relations, and political strategy for 80 nursing homes in the metropolitan region.